SambusNigeria/Locashare/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This sample is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## How to build this sample